-Published On: Friday, January 21, 2022|Categories: Education Info, Learning Environment, Learning Strategies, Parents|
+Published On: Friday, January 21, 2022|Categories: Learning Strategies, Education Info, Learning Environment, Parents|

 It’s always fun to think back and remember what it was like to be in high school and middle school.
 It was filled with good times, bad times, fun times, and boring times.
 Like many adults, it took a long time after high school to build strong time management and self-accountability skills.
 For many adolescents, it seems like the only reason they get anything done is that parents make them do it.
 What kind of relationship does this create, though?
 It creates a lot of tension, a lack of understanding, and an inability for teens and young adults to hold themselves accountable.
 Moving forward, it’s time to ditch the ways of creating the habit of nagging your kids into following through on their responsibilities.
 Instead, it’s time to focus on some positive ways to help them develop amazing habits and routines that will make your life easier, your relationships better, help them keep up good grades and better prepare them for adulthood!